 Coming to the United States is an exciting process - but it can also be overwhelming.
 When Welcoming Center founder Anne O'Callaghan arrived from Ireland, she spent several years becoming re-credentialed and licensed as a physical therapist in the U.S.

 Today, while some immigrant professionals arrive in the U.S. with a job already secured, many others are following the traditional path: Get a "survival-level" job first to pay your bills, and then work toward your longer-term career goals.

-Whichever category you are in, the Welcoming Center offers services to assist you in your journey.
+The Welcoming Center offers a variety of services to assist you in your journey.
 They include:

-To learn more about our services for immigrant professionals contact Yana Chernov at 215-557-2864.
+To learn more about our services for immigrant professionals contact Bahiya Cabral-Johnson at 215-557-2868 or email@example.com.

-If you are a small business owner and want to attend our training specific to entrepreneurs, visit our Small Business page.
+If you are a small business owner and want to learn about our services for entrepreneurs, visit our Small Business page.

 How does your international degree compare to U.S. degrees and credentials?
 Which credential evaluation organizations have a good reputation, and which ones should be avoided?